sidney-eliot/3d-artists-handbook/content/hair.md

 >- Make sure to use resolution increase instead of SubDiv on Bevel Profile object for hair curve

 ## Particle System Hair
-Particle Hair can be very time-consuming and frustrating to make, as well as not being the best option for Real-Time use.
+Particle Hair can be very time-consuming and frustrating to make, as well as not being the best option for real-time use.
 It can however be quite useful for making hair cards.
 Particle hair especially shines with a Hyper-Realistic art style and when the hair will be involved in a lot of physics heavy actions like wind, fighting and other hair interactions.

-Though particle hair is currently not that Real-Time friendly, that definitely will change soon, it's the hair method which has the most space to improve, both in performance and ease of use.
+Though particle hair is currently not that real-time friendly, that definitely will change soon, it's the hair method which has the most space to improve, both in performance and ease of use.

 >[!info] Software with particle hair support
 >- Blender